Veldrin055/edjr/README.md

 ### How to use it
 `import` or `require edjr`, create a new instance of `Journal` and then subscribe to the events that you are interested in.
 Bye default, it will read the journal files located at the user home, `'~/Saved Games/Frontier Developments/Elite Dangerous'`.
 It will begin scanning for new messages on the latest file.
+If you want to scan from the beginning, pass `true` as a parameter to the `scan()` function.

 ```javascript
 const edjr = require('edjr')